gitcla/auth-one/README.md

 The password associated for the user is **```secure```**.

-Now you are ready to start all the other services.

-For semplicity you can launch the following scripts:
+Now you are ready to start all the other services, for semplicity you can launch the following scripts:

 ```bash
 ./k8s-undeploy.sh